-11. A second issue before this Court is the motion for the approval of the proposed sales process for the assets of the Company.
-Although the purpose of this motion is not to seek court approval of the final sale of the assets of the Company (which will be necessary at a later date), having court approval of the proposed sales process would ensure a sales price is maximized.
-To achieve this goal and to ensure all stakeholders' interests are considered, the Receiver submits that a review of the test that will ultimately have to be met is necessary in order to provide this Court with the comfort that the proposed sales process will meet with this Court's approval on a final motion.

-- 12. Section 243 of the BIA (Tab 4) grants a receiver or trustee the power to negotiate agreements for the sale of assets of a bankrupt, subject to the approval of this Court.
+- 10. After the SISP has been completed and a successful bid identified, Deloitte will make a motion for Court approval for the successful bid. - 11.
+As set out in the First Report, the estimated timeline for the SISP is three months (First Report, para 24). - 12.
+Deloitte submits that a review of the test that will ultimately have to be met is necessary in order to provide this Court with the comfort that the proposed SISP will meet with this Court's approval on a final motion for approval. - 13.
+Section 243 of the BIA (Tab 5) grants a receiver or trustee the power to negotiate agreements for the sale of assets of a bankrupt, subject to the approval of this Court.
 Section 243 provides: - 243.
 (1) Subject to subsection (1.1), on application by a secured creditor, a court may appoint a receiver to do any or all of the following if it considers it to be just or convenient to do so: - (a) take possession of all or substantially all of the inventory, accounts receivable or other property of an insolvent person or bankrupt that was acquired for or used in relation to a business carried on by the insolvent person or bankrupt; - (b) exercise any control that the court considers advisable over that property and over the insolvent person's or bankrupt's business; or - (c) take any other action that the court considers advisable.